rhine3/audiomoth-guide/guide.md

 * It switches recorders into acoustic mode by emitting a tone at a specific frequency.
 When you switch the AudioMoth from USB/OFF mode into CUSTOM mode while playing this tone, the AudioMoth is switched into acoustic mode.
 * The app not only sets the time and date on the recorder, but also encodes a unique deployment ID which the recorder will save into the [metadata](#metadata) of every file.
 This guide briefly describes this behavior [below](#rfcx-companion-app), but check out the official RFCx website for more information.
 * The RFCx companion app's chime feature previously encoded the date and time at which the app was opened, not the current time.
 This behavior was fixed in later releases--if you downloaded your app before May 2021, make sure to update your app before using it.

-## Apply new firmware

-As discussed above, several different firmware versions for the AudioMoth have been created and released.
-Some releases are just updates, but some have special functionality.
-For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
-Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
-To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).
-You can also modify the firmware yourself and apply custom firmware to your AudioMoth.

-If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing).
-This app allows you to download and apply any of the standard firmware releases released by Open Acoustic Devices (under the "Use Standard Release" tab).
-If you wish to customize the AudioMoth firmware, you can use the flashing app to apply custom firmware to the AudioMoth as well (under the "Use Local File" tab).

-If you encounter problems while flashing your AudioMoth, it may be helpful to use a paperclip to reset your AudioMoth.
-While the AudioMoth is plugged into a computer in USB/OFF mode with the batteries removed, press a paperclip to the two metal pins on the AudioMoth board that are labeled "PROG."
-The paperclip should align with the white graphic printed underneath the "PROG" label.

 # Recording